How to Write a Nonprofit Press Release | Step-by-Step Guide

 3. Friends of Beverly Animals

-This is quite a simple and straightforward approach to a fundraiser-specific press release.
-This can be really handy for you if your sole intention is to make the public aware of your upcoming events and programs.
+This is quite a simple approach to a fundraiser-specific press release.
+This can be handy if you intend to make the public aware of your upcoming events and programs.
 Check the press release here.

 Bonus: Nonprofit Press Release Template